SmartTokenLabs/TokenScript/doc/design_paper.md

 TMML provides both *the deliverable* and *the payment* side tokens to "plug-in" to the *market*.

-Such a framework is essential for tokens to be presented, indexed, transacted, traded, auctioned, combined... to form a frictionless market.
+Such a framework is essential for tokens to be presented, indexed, transacted, traded, auctioned, combined... to work towards a frictionless market.

 We will introduce TBML through an example on each of the *deliverable* side and on *payment* side.

-### deliverable side example: 1% property token
+### Deliverable side example: 1% property token

 Let's imagine a market for "1% property".
 A property owner can issue many pieces of a token, each represents 1% ownership of the property.
-He can sell these tokens to obtain cash.
+He can sell these tokens for cash.

 A buyer needs to know quite a bit of information.
 It's easy to understand that such a token would fetch 1% of the sales revenue if the underlying property is sold, but a lot more details are needed: